top of page

 Today, I continue this work from my studio in Germany, blending my Japanese heritage with the porcelain traditions of Europe.
 Every box I paint is a tribute to the idea that our most significant milestones deserve to be housed in something as unique and enduring as the memories themselves.

 I would be pleased to hear your unique stories and to create a one-of-a-kind vessel for them.
+(Summary in Japanese)

 Comments